team-mcwics/resource-package/GameDev & PyGame/README-GameDev&PyGame.md

 ## Space Protector: Game Overview

 ### What is Space Protector?
 Space Protector is a 2D arcade-style game where players control a spaceship to shoot asteroids while avoiding collisions.
 The game incorporates core game development principles and demonstrates PyGame's features in action.
+The entire source code of this game can be found at [spaceProtector.py](SpaceProtector/spaceProtector.py).

 ### Key Features
 - **Player Control:**